 Updating and deleting scheme profile definitions¶

 In order to update or delete a scheme profile, first you must select it.
-Click the query (?) profiles link next to the scheme name (e.g. MLST):
+Click the update/delete profiles link in the scheme profiles box named after the scheme (e.g. MLST):

 Search for your profile by entering search criteria (alternatively you can use the browse or list query functions).